Blue

 Project overview (from the practitioners):

 ‘The course consists of 13 weekly hour-long sessions with the families, followed by an additional 30 minutes for the fathers to work on their portfolios.
 Each course has been run with two or three dads (who are in custody), their baby or young child and their partner.
 The first course went really well, and the families were really appreciative.
-We’re now on to our third time of running it, at the request of the Prison Governor.
+We've now run it a few times at the request of the Prison Governor.
 We’ve seen all the dads grow in confidence and get really involved within the sessions.
 There were obviously challenges: the prison is fairly small but over-crowded, with many prisoners being either short-term or moving to another prison, and for some mums it was too far or difficult to bring their baby or child each week.

 From the start, we were keen that the fathers would have the opportunity to gain an SCQF-credit-rated unit (level 3, 4 or 5), from the Peep Progression Pathway.
 This is based on the parents’ own learning and reflections on an aspect of child development, linked to play and learning activities that they do with their child during the session, then record in a portfolio.
 The children can be any age from 0-5 years, so the courses have used the mixed-age ‘Early Child Development’ unit.
 This includes Learning Together Programme topics such as Helping children feel good about themselves, Play and language, Sharing books with babies/young children, Maths in everyday routines and Food for life.